qwertimer/mqtt_ecosystem/README.md

 containers.
 An additional playbook is provided to automatically install docker and tools for interacting with containers from ansible.
 To view the containers after starting `docker exec` can be run.

+Whilst the ansible build is available the docker-compose file is the most succinct and best way to view the containers outputs.